International River Committees

 • give advice and recommendations to the contracting parties for the prevention and control of catastrophic water pollution (warning and alarm system)

-The Committee meets once a year.
-The IMC has 5 permanent working groups and some temporary project groups for preparation.
+The IMC has five permanent working groups and some temporary project groups for preparation.
 The IMC formulates recommendations and takes decisions unanimously, has a rotating chairmanship and meets in three working languages (French, Dutch and German).

 International Scheldt River Commission